Diver down flag: Purpose

 The purpose of the flags is to notify to any other boats to steer clear for the safety of the diver and to avert the possibility of a collision with the dive boat which may be unable to maneuver out of the way.

 Signal flag Alpha

-As a code signal the International maritime signal flag Alpha (or "Alfa", signifying the letter "A") has the meaning of "I have a diver down; keep well clear at slow speed", used to indicate the presence of a diver in the water and is used in all countries other than the United States, Canada, sometimes Italy, and countries within the US's diving culture sphere of influence such as certain countries within the Caribbean.
+As a code signal the International maritime signal flag Alpha (or "Alfa", signifying the letter "A") has the meaning of "I have a diver down; keep well clear at slow speed", used to indicate that the vessel has limited maneuverability, and the presence of a diver in the water around the boat.
+It is used alone in all countries excluding the United States, Canada and sometimes in Italy, but may be used along with the red and white flag, and sometimes the red and white crossed (St Andrews).
+In the diving culture sphere of influence such as certain countries within the Caribbean, Australia and North America, it may not be used, and completely replaced with the red and white flag on a buoy or on the boat.

+Note that the NATO divers uses the St Andrews cross.

 A rigid replica of the 'Alpha' flag is required to be displayed by any vessel engaged in diving operations when restricted in her ability to maneuver, if the size of the vessel makes it impractical to display the shapes and lights required by the International Regulations for Preventing Collisions at Sea (IRPCS) Rule 27.